ploomber/ploomber/doc/get-started/first-pipeline.rst

 3. Review results
 4. Add tasks as needed

-The next tutorial goes a little deeper into the workflow to show some extra options that come in handy.
+The next tutorial shows how you can seamlessly mix SQL and Python code using the same basic concepts.